Tax Resolution: What You Need to Know

 Without this basic financial information, a tax preparer will be unable to complete an accurate return.
 And if the return is prepared using guesswork, the risk of audit, fines, and penalties goes way up.

 If you’re trying to resolve unfiled tax returns, you’ll need some historical bookkeeping done in order to file back taxes.
 If you’re not up for doing this work yourself, check out Bench.
-Their historical bookkeeping team will get your business’s financial records in order, allowing your business to file missing tax returns that accurately account for all expenses incurred.
+Our historical bookkeeping team will get your business’s financial records in order, allowing your business to file missing tax returns that accurately account for all expenses incurred.
 By not missing any expenses, your tax preparer will have no trouble accounting for every penny spent, which will reduce your business’s tax liability.

 What do I do after I’m current and compliant?